 Implementation Execution

-This page covers how oat-project-implement actually runs a plan: tier selection, phase-level subagent dispatch, the review + fix loop, plan-declared parallelism with worktree fan-in, and dry-run.
+This page covers how oat-project-implement actually runs a plan: tier selection, phase-level subagent dispatch, runtime dispatch selection, the review + fix loop, plan-declared parallelism with worktree fan-in, and dry-run.

 Quick Look